 — Charlotte Danielson

-Frequent classroom observations paired with timely, meaningful feedback and targeted support to help teachers continuously strengthen their instruction is a central feature of both the NYCDOE’s Citywide Instructional Expectations and Advance.
+Approximately half of a teacher’s evaluation is based on measures of teacher practice (MOTP) from classroom observations using a research-based rubric of teacher practice.
+Frequent classroom observations paired with timely, meaningful feedback and targeted support to help teachers continuously strengthen their instruction is a central feature of both the DOE’s "Framework for Great Schools" and Advance.

 Teachers and their school leaders must develop a shared understanding of what effective instruction looks like, and a common language with which to discuss it in order to achieve continuous growth in teacher practice.
 Advance utilizes Charlotte Danielson’s 2013 Framework for Teaching to provide a common language to describe effective teaching practice, and regular, collaborative reviews of student achievement data to focus these conversations on improving student outcomes.